-Welcome to the Swim Across America - Rhode Island Open Water Swim.

-### As it read Welcome to the Swim Across America - Rhode Island Open Water Swim!
+Welcome to the Swim Across America - Rhode Island Open Water Swim!
 Established in 2010, SAA-RI has raised over $2 million to fund cancer research at Women & Infants Hospital of Rhode Island.

-Each year our Rhode Island charity swim attracts over 600 swimmers and volunteers who support our cause, including Olympians such as this year’s event emcee Elizabeth Beisel.
+Each year our Rhode Island charity swim attracts over 600 swimmers and volunteers who support our cause, including Olympians such as Rhode Island native Elizabeth Beisel.
 Join us for our 14th annual swim on September 9th at scenic Roger Wheeler State Beach.

 This popular event regularly sells out, so register early to secure your spot!